310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Madara %}
-But, you know… I’m surprised, Rei-san.
+But, y’know… I’m surprised, Rei-san.
 Your favor wasn’t what I expected it to be.
-I really thought you were going to talk to me about what’s happening with Kanata-san.
+I reaaally thought you were going to talk to me about what’s happening with Kanata-san.
 {% endbubble %}

 {% bubble Rei %}